paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/hidden-treasure-of-pyrenee.md

 Built between 13th and 14th century, the Château is positioned nicely on top of a sloping cliff and towers majestically above the village of Puivert and it's lake.
 Stroll inside the castle, enter the square gate tower, admire the curtain walls, the superb courtyard of honor and the 35 meters-high keep who houses 4 splendid rooms, all beautiful examples of medieval architecture.
 Then, take some stunning pictures from the inside the castle and outside, where the site offers a majestic view over the countryside and valleys.

+We will next drive to Puilaurens to admire the Château de Puilaurens, former defensive fortress and part of the famous "five sons" of Carcassonne, located at 700 meters and dominating the village of Lapradelle> Dated for the first time in 958, it had a leading role  in the defense  of the former French-Aragonese border.
+After having borrowed a baffles path, you will admire the middle-age military architecture  of the defensive fortress.
+Stroll around the castle and take the Chemin de Ronde and inside the fortress wander the remains of the squared dunjeon and the tower of the white lady.
+Take time also to take some amazing pictures as the castle offers a mind-blowing landscape vision.

-We will drive to Villefranche-de-Conflent or around for checkin.
+We will then drive to Villefranche-de-Conflent or around for checkin.
 Dinner and night in Villefranche-de-Conflent or Arles-sur-Tech

 ### Day 5:  - Villefranche-de-Conflent - ( St.Martin du Canigou Abbey) - The Abbey of Saint-Michel de Cuxa
 Option: Only if people can't go to St.Martin du Canigou Abbey